 If the Browse button in the subscription manifest option is grayed-out, clear the username and password fields to enable the Browse button.

 Alternatively, you can choose the option to enter your Red Hat customer credentials using your username and password.
-Use your Satellite username/password if your Tower cluster nodes are registered to Satellite via Subscription Manager.
+Use your Satellite username/password if your controller cluster nodes are registered to Satellite via Subscription Manager.
 Once you entered your credentials, click Get Subscriptions.

 The subscription metadata is then retrieved from the RHSM/Satellite API, or from the manifest provided.